 speaker

 Brian Spillane

-Thanks, I've already good morning, everyone.
-Morning.
-Morning.
-Hi, I just I have, I have a question about the long term EBITDA margin algorithm.
-And I guess, you know, thinking a little bit about just how different maybe the business is today versus what it was when you originally set that.
-You know, like, how should we think about, I guess, you know, whether that's the right range?
-And I guess what I was thinking is, the channel mix is changing, right?
-You know, club more mass and food, your supply chain is changed, right?
-You've got, you know, a wider network of comans, you know, diamond ties, I guess, you know, a little bit of a bigger part of the mix than it was when you really sent that.
-So if you could just kind of talk about the puts and takes there.
-And I guess, as you're looking out over Darcy, she said you're doing kind of multi year planning now just just, you know, is 18 to 20 still the right algorithm?
+Thanks, Dr. Brody.
+Good morning, everyone.
+Good morning.
+Good morning.
+Hi.
+I have a question about the long-term EBITDA margin algorithm.
+And I guess, you know, thinking a little bit about just how different maybe the business is today versus what it was when you originally set that. you know, like, how should we think about, I guess, you know, whether that's the right range?
+And I guess what I was thinking is the channel mix is changing, right?
+You know, less club, more mass and food.
+Your supply chain is changed, right?
+You've got, you know, a wider network of comans, you know, dimetized, I guess, you know, a little bit of a bigger part of the mix than it was when you really sent that.
+So if you could just kind of talk about the puts and takes there, and I guess as you're looking out over, Darcy, you said you're doing kind of multi-year planning now.
+Just, you know, is 18 to 20 still the right algorithm?
 Could it maybe be different than that?
-Again, just relative to EBITDA margins?
+Again, just relative to EBITDA margins.
 Thanks.

 speaker

 Sure.
-I'll start in Darcy, feel free to jump in.
-Yes, you're you're all correct that if you look at, you know, the last kind of our recent history, we have been on the higher side of our algorithm and in the midpoint of our guidance this year was suggested at the top end of our of the long term, you know, even the algorithm of 18 to 20%.
-You know, we still feel like that's the right range.
-We do believe that over time, we could get some additional scale benefits.
-You mentioned some of the channel mix shifting the shift between powder and in RTDs isn't really dramatically different.
+I'll start, and Darcy, feel free to jump in.
+Yes, you are correct that if you look at our recent history, we have been on the higher side of our algorithm, and the midpoint of our guidance this year would suggest we're at the top end of the long-term algorithm of 18 to 20 percent.
+We still feel like that's the right range.
+We do believe that over time we could get some additional scale benefits.
+You mentioned some of the channel mix shifting.
+The shift really between Powder and RTDs isn't really dramatically different.
 The margin structure there is relatively similar.
-So I do.
-But you also have to look at this year, as an example, we're not spending heavy on promotion, we're not having, you know, spending on marketing.
-And so those things typically will ramp up and we'll chip away at our margins a bit.
-But yeah, I agree over the long term, we still feel like 18 to 20%.
+But you also have to look at this year as an example.
+We're not spending heavy on promotion.
+We're not spending on marketing.
+And so those things typically will ramp up and will chip away at our margins a bit.
+But yeah, I agree.
+Over the long term, we still feel like 18% to 20%.
 We've said we want to be in the top half of that.
-And then if we see that we can continue to be at the top end of that, then perhaps it should be, you know, adjusted upward a bit, but we still feel comfortable with our algorithm today.
+And then if we see that we can continue to be at the top end of that, then perhaps it should be adjusted upward a bit, but we still feel comfortable with our algorithm today.

 speaker

-Yeah, I would just add the channel all the things I mean, you described the changes of the business and they absolutely are true.
-But just to reiterate what Paul mentioned, from a channel mix standpoint and a product mix standpoint, the margins are not are pretty close.
-So that change, it's more about just the scale and we absolutely do get some scale benefits, but not as much as some other businesses.
-With our command model, I think where we get scale benefits are, you know, things like DNA, etc. We do get some from kind of procurement, etc. And we'll get some from the network.
+Yeah, I would just add, all the things, I mean, you described the changes of the business, and they absolutely are true, but just to reiterate what Paul mentioned, From a channel mix standpoint and a product mix standpoint, the margins are pretty close.
+So that change, it's more about just the scale, and we actually do get some scale benefits, but not as much as some other businesses with our command model.
+I think where we get scale benefits are, you know, things like GNA, et cetera.
+We do get some from kind of procurement, et cetera.
+And we'll get some from the network.
 So that will move.
 But also, I think we want to keep our, I mean, this is a branded business.
 And we are bringing in new households into the category.
-And that takes marketing and we want to continue to build these brands to keep the loyalty up.
-And so that's why I think, again, I think we're being a little conservative by keeping the algorithm where it is.
-Because remember, we haven't really we haven't started marketing and promotion again on our biggest business.
-So we want to get kind of a year under our belt and then we'll reassess.
+And that takes marketing.
+And we want to continue to build these brands to keep the loyalty up.
+And so that's why I think Again, I think we're being a little conservative by keeping the algorithm where it is.
+Because remember, we haven't started marketing and promotion again on our biggest business.
+So we want to get kind of a year under our belt, and then we'll reassess.

+speaker